elli333333/Recipes/10-Deserts/11-Cake/Salted_Caramel_Chocolate_Cake.md

 1. Heat Chocolate and Cream together over a low heat until melted, Cool in a bowl.

 4. Slice Cooled cake in half, sandwich together with some Caramel.
-5. Spread Ganache over top and decorate with Sea Salt, Truffles, and a drissle of Caramel
+5. Spread Ganache over top and decorate with Sea Salt, Truffles, and a drizzle of Caramel